 All passengers can use the café car.

-Sleeper car passengers’ meals are part of their reservation, but the cafe car purchases are not.
+Sleeper car passengers’ meals are part of their reservation, but the café car purchases are not.

 Check out my articles on Amtrak’s traditional and flex dining if you have sleeping accommodations.

-Amtrak trains without a café car
+Amtrak trains without a café car.

 - Piedmont has vending machines.